 As you consider your options for course authoring software, think about which app is the best fit for the people creating the course.
 Are they expert e-learning developers who’ll want to customize everything, down to the last pixel?
 Or are they subject matter experts who just want to focus on the content?
 If you’d like some tips on selecting the right authoring tool, check out this article: Top 9 Considerations for Choosing the Right E-Learning Authoring App.

 Next, consider what additional software you’ll need to create your finished course.
 Will you need dedicated tools for creating and editing graphics, audio, or video?
 Would project management software or team collaboration tools help you stay on top of deadlines?

-Be sure to consider which tools you’ll need to storyboard your project, host your course, and share it with others.
-Does your company already have a Learning Management System (LMS) in place to track learners’ progress and results?
-If not, you’ll need to identify how your content will be shared with your learners, and if you’ll need a specific software tool to do this.
+Finally, think about how you’ll host your course and share it with others.
+Does your company already have a Learning Management System (LMS) to track learners’ progress and results?
+If not, look into hosting options that fit your needs.

 3. Subject Matter Experts

 Subject matter experts (SMEs) are common partners in e-learning projects.
 At the beginning of your project, they can give you critical information about course topics and the audience.
 And later on, they can review your content to make sure it’s correct and effective.
 Think about where you might need help from SMEs and who could be a good fit.
 Then consider what points of the project you’ll need to connect with them.

 Whether you reach out to SMEs yourself or they’re assigned to your project, remember, this work is often added on top of their regular duties.
 To use their time most effectively, be clear about what you’ll need from them and when.
 Ask how you can make their tasks easier, and plan to fit your requests around their other work commitments.
 For more tips, check out this article: Make Working with SMEs a Breeze with These 3 Downloads.

 4. Other Team Members

 A successful project is often the result of smart collaboration.